Curry, Wiggins help Warriors beat Knicks 111-101

 Knicks: C Mitchell Robinson sat out with a sprained right knee. … New York lost on the Warriors’ home floor for the first time in four games since a 122-95 defeat on Jan.
 8, 2019. … The Knicks missed their initial 10 3-pointers before RJ Barrett connected at the 9:15 mark of the second quarter.
 Derrick Rose, Jalen Brunson and Immanuel Quickley began a combined 0 for 9 from deep.

-Warriors: The Warriors shot just 11 of 20 at the free throw line, Curry missing two and Wiggins three. … Thompson passed J.J.
+Warriors: The Warriors shot just 11 of 20 at the free throw line, Curry missing two and Wiggins three. ”It happens, just one random game,” Kerr said. … Thompson passed J.J.
 Redick (1,950) – in the house working the broadcast – for 16th place on the 3-pointers list. … C Kevon Looney has played in 127 consecutive regular-season games, the third-longest active streak. … Golden State built an 18-point lead in the first quarter and kept pushing.

 UP NEXT